sabhyamittal/ds_test/notes.md

 ```
 </details>

+ ### PRIM'S ALGORITHM

- PRIM'S ALGORITHM:Prim's Algorithm is a famous greedy algorithm.
+ Prim's Algorithm is a famous greedy algorithm.
 It is used for finding the Minimum Spanning Tree (MST) of a given graph.
 To apply Prim's algorithm, the given graph must be weighted, connected and undirected.

  ### CODE IN C
   <details>
 <summary>Answer</summary>